UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 +++

 What differences do we observe in {numref}`fig:08-compareRegression`?
-One obvious difference is the shape of the blue lines.
+One obvious difference is the shape of the orange lines.
 In simple linear regression we are restricted to a straight line, whereas in KNN regression our line is much more flexible and can be quite wiggly.
 But there is a major interpretability advantage in limiting the model to a straight line.
 A